opencog/opencog_rpi/README.md

 This repo contains the compiler, needed libraries and script to cross compile and install opencog on a RPI3 board.

+You only need to download the octool_rpi.sh script in order to use it.
+The script downloads the other files you see here to specific directories on your machine when they are required for cross-compiling.

+If what you need is only to install opencog on a RPI board running Raspbian, you should just get this script and run ``` octool_rpi.sh -do ```

 # Usage

-## RPI Options

-The first two options are meant to run on a RPI board running Raspbian.

 The octool_rpi.sh script handles most of the work for both cross compiling on a fancy machine and installing on a RPI